garyburge/yii-wideimage/README.md

 iwi
 ========

+Forked from Idol-IT/iwi and renamed to yii-wideimage, to provide Composer compatability.

 Idol Web Image module for adaptive image resizing and caching in database, based on Kohana Image module.

 Next methods are available: